Skip Navigation

 FMCF Component Description

-2. FFM Business Use Cases These agency “stories” document the key activities, inputs, outputs and other intersections to describe how the Federal government operates.
-They are organized into eleven end-to-end business processes that have a federal financial management impact.
+These agency “stories” document the key activities, inputs, outputs and other intersections to describe how the Federal government operates.
+They are organized into 11 end-to-end business processes that have a federal financial management impact.

-5. Core FS Pre-Built Business Reports Core FS providers are expected to have these reports pre-built and in their Core FS solution offering.
-These reports were derived from the FFM Functions and Activities and FFM Business Use Cases.
+Core FS providers are expected to have these reports pre-built and in their Core FS solution offering.
+These reports support FFM Functions and Activities and FFM Business Use Cases.

-8. FM Solution/Service Evaluation Criteria These criteria are used by the FM QSMO when evaluating potential offerings for the FM QSMO Marketplace and during Federal agency acquisition.
+These criteria are used by the FM QSMO when evaluating potential offerings for the FM QSMO Marketplace and during Federal agency acquisition.
 The criteria include business, technology design, and technology operation criteria for evaluating FM solutions/services and programmatic, economic, and organizational criteria for evaluating the providers of FM solutions/services.

 Additional References